Stuycs-K/project03-final-09-murtazanerd/DEVLOG.md

 ### 2025-01-09 - rewriting startRound
 `2:10 - 2:50 (Class time)`
 `startRound`: rewrote the entire function to now not only fill structs for the very start of a round, but to also reload the gun when it runs out of bullets. this flows with the struct nicely. `(41 min)`
+`2:50 - 3:35 (Home time that I'm doing now because I have 10th free)`
+`startRound`: minute changes to dialouge. `(15 min)`
+`playRound`: begun work on it, seperating active/inactive players with correct pipe networking. currently not finished with this. `(30 min)`